Charles Monnett

-Charles Monnett, Ph.D. is an Arctic wildlife biologist with the U.S. Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE), an agency of the U.S. Department of the Interior that manages the nation's natural gas, oil and other mineral resources on the outer continental shelf (OCS).
+Charles Monnett is an American Arctic wildlife biologist.

+He is the author of studies on the Arctic ecosystem, including several done for the United States Fish and Wildlife Service in the wake of the Exxon Valdez oil spill in 1989.

+He came to public attention for his work on behalf of the United States Department of the Interior (DOI).

+The DOI managed natural gas, oil and other mineral resources on the United States Outer Continental Shelf via an agency, the Minerals Management Service, which was briefly known as the U.S. Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE) before being dissolved in 2011.
+(The Bureau of Ocean Energy Management was in turn an agency of BOEMRE and survived its dissolution).

-As Contracting Officer's Representative (COR) for BOEMRE, Monnett coordinated much of the agency's research on Arctic wildlife and ecology and had duties that included managing about $50 million worth of studies on the impact of oil/gas drilling in the Arctic Ocean.
+Monnett was Contracting Officer's Representative (COR) for BOEMRE, Monnett coordinated much of the agency's research on Arctic wildlife and ecology and had duties that included managing about $50 million worth of studies on the impact of oil/gas drilling in the Arctic Ocean.

-In July 2011, Monnett was suspended for 6 weeks, and lost his COR status, pending an ongoing investigation by the DOI Office of Inspector General.
+In July 2011, Monnett was suspended for 6 weeks, and lost his COR status, pending the outcome of an ongoing investigation by the Inspector General of the DOI.
 His defenders claimed he was subjected to a smear campaign.

-Unrelated to the Inspector General investigation, in December 2013, The Department of the Interior settled a whistleblower suit initiated by Monnett.
+Unrelated to the Inspector General investigation, in December 2013, the DOI settled a whistleblower suit initiated by Monnett.
 They cleared his record of any reference to wrongdoing and awarded him $100,000.